DreymaR/BigBagKbdTrixPKL/Layouts/README.md

 QWPGU   = vcPGD     VKey            ; PgUp   -> PgDn, this time with my more intuitive KLM codes QWPGU   = qwPGD     SKey            ; PgUp   -> PgDn, this time with KLM scan code (SC) mapping QW_U    = System                    ; System mapped key.
 Uses whatever is on the system layout.
+QWCLK   = Disabled                  ; The CapsLock key will stop working while EPKL is running.
 ```
 Entries are any-whitespace delimited.
 <br><br>